 Blogger outreach and guest blog posting are great ways of building your brand, increasing traffic to your website and ranking higher on search engines.
 If you do it in the right way, you can ensure that you have a direct route through to a ready-made audience comprised of the ‘right’ customers that you are trying to attract.

-The process of blogger outreach and guest blog posting is all about building relationships with influential bloggers and website owners in your field, and raising your profile with their audience, a kind of digital PR.
+The process of blogger outreach and guest blog posting is all about building relationships with influential bloggers and website owners in your field and raising your profile with their audience, a kind of digital PR.
 Over time this process develops your own audience.
 The blog articles you offer need to be of very high quality but they can link naturally back to your website, building authority and traffic.

 You can find out who the influential bloggers in your industry are, through simple research online.
 You can also go back to your marketing personas to find out what things were of interest to your right customers, and then find some influential bloggers in these areas.
 Another great way to find out what blogs interest your target customers is to ask them if they regularly read any blogs – and if so, which ones.

 When you are making your approach to blogs and writing your posts you need to make sure that your content is relevant to the blog and interesting to their readers.
-Most bloggers will allow you to add editorial links back to your blog articles, so long as they’re relevant, whilst other may restrict you to an ‘author bio’ at the end of your article with links through to your website and social accounts.
+Most bloggers will allow you to add editorial links back to your blog articles, so long as they’re relevant, whilst others may restrict you to an ‘author bio’ at the end of your article with links through to your website and social accounts.
 Make sure that if people comment on your posts, you are ready to respond.

 You can also return the favour and invite other people who are well-known in your field or seen to be a ‘guru’ of something that is relevant, to write a guest post on your site.